Steve Jobs once said, “The secret of my success is that we have gone to exceptional lengths to hire the best people in the world.”

 And while most CEOs make a big show of expressing appreciation for their employees, Steve Jobs really meant it.

 Beginning in 2005, he asked CEOs at Google, Intel, and Adobe to stop poaching his talent.
 They eventually came to a gentlemen’s agreement not to hire each other’s employees.
+After the agreement was stuck, Jobs even went so far as to demand that employees caught referring Apple employees be fired!
 Unfortunately, this agreement violated antitrust laws and ended in a $415M settlement.

 There are a couple of lessons I take away from this story.
 The first is that it’s not worth risking my career over an illegal hiring practice.